aimms/documentation/dataexchange/api.rst

 The following functions are available for managing Azure Data Lake Storage file systems (also known as containers), and for listing their contents.

-These functions all require that the `dex::dls::StorageAccount` and `dex::dls::StorageAccessKey` parameters have been set.
-This happens automatically in the AIMMS Cloud, on your desktop you can set these parameters manually via the file `api-init/Data_Lake_Storage.txt`.
+These functions all use a storage account set via the function ``dex::dls::StoreAccountInfo``.
+The ``default`` account takes it settings via the string parameters `dex::dls::StorageAccount` and `dex::dls::StorageAccessKey`, which are filled automatically in the AIMMS Cloud.
+On your desktop you can set these parameters manually via the file `api-init/Data_Lake_Storage.txt`.

+.. js:function:: dex::dls::StoreAccountInfo

+	Store the credentials for a new storage account.
+You must provide provide a storage `account`, and either a `accessKey`, or a `accountSAS` and/or `containerSAS` token.
+The storage account and access key for the DLS account available in the AIMMS cloud will be automatically added as the ``default`` account.
+On your desktop this account will be set from the file `api-init/Data_Lake_Storage.txt`.

+	:param name_: the name through which the storage account info will become available.
+	:param account: the storage account name to be added
+	:param accessKey: the access key for the storage account
+	:param accountSAS: a fixed account SAS token to be used if no access key is provided to generate one
+	:param containerSAS: a fixed container SAS token to be used if no access key is provided to generate one

 .. js:function:: dex::dls::ListFileSystems

 	List all file systems within an Azure Data Lake Storage account.
 The function will return 1 upon success, or an error on failure.

 	:param FileSystems: output set argument holding the file systems present in the storage account.
+	:param accountName: optional element parameter holding the name of the storage account to be used (default ``default``).

 .. js:function:: dex::dls::CreateFileSystem

 	Create a new file system within an Azure Data Lake Storage account.
 The function will return 1 upon success, or an error on failure.

 	:param fileSystem: string parameter holding the name of the file systems to create.
+	:param accountName: optional element parameter holding the name of the storage account to be used (default ``default``).

 .. js:function:: dex::dls::DeleteFileSystem

 	Delete an existing file system within an Azure Data Lake Storage account.
 The function will return 1 upon success, or an error on failure.

 	:param fileSystem: string parameter holding the name of the file systems to delete.
+	:param accountName: optional element parameter holding the name of the storage account to be used (default ``default``).

 .. js:function:: dex::dls::ListFiles